Gut Microbiome Linked to Colorectal Cancers

 Within two weeks of returning to the omnivore diet, the formerly-plant-based diet group’s pathogenic enzyme levels returned to the higher levels they had before converting to the plant-based diet.
 After one month of returning to the omnivore diet, serum levels of toxins phenol and p-cresol returned to their previously higher levels prior.
 Meanwhile, the higher levels of inflammation-producing enzymes remained among the conventional omnivore diet (control) group.

-Learn more about the microbiome-friendly diet in the Ancestor’s Diet.
+Learn more about the microbiome-friendly diet:

 Michael B. Burns, Joshua Lynch, Timothy K. Starr, Dan Knights, Ran Blekhman.
 Virulence genes are a signature of the microbiome in the colorectal tumor microenvironment.
 Genome Medicine, 2015; 7 (1) DOI: 10.1186/s13073-015-0177-8